Global Studies FAQs

 May I take a less-taught language?

-Maybe, but we cannot promise this.
-The necessary semesters (or summer equivalents) would have to come via an accredited institution, and you would need to plan this carefully with your adviser.
+Maybe, but we cannot promise the University will provide the necessary number of semesters (or summer equivalents) you will need.
+You may have to take courses at another accredited institution, and you would need to plan this carefully with your major adviser.

 As a transfer student, may I get credit for language courses I took at my previous school?